 Even though adoption is not rare in the United States, it does seem to be quite rare amongst Muslims.
 Even more rare than that are Muslims who have decided to foster children.
 Naturally, I turned to the internet for answers.
 Based on my research and from what I can understand, there are several ways to adopt a child in America.

-One way is through expectant mothers who have already decided that they want to give the baby up for adoption.
-This is an excellent option for parents who are looking to adopt a newborn or very young baby.
+One way is through expectant mothers who have already decided that they want to give the baby up for adoption for many different reasons.
+This is an option for parents who are looking to adopt a newborn or very young baby.
 This type of adoption service will mostly be provided by an adoption agency, but can also be done through the state or through an expectant mother that you may know personally.
 An adoption without the use of an agency is known as a private adoption and is handled by an adoption attorney.
 The state usually does not need to be involved unless the child is directly relinquished to them.
 Otherwise, the baby’s care can be transferred directly from the birth parents to the adoptive parents.
 The state is absolved of that child’s care when the adoptive parents take over.

 Another way is through international adoption agencies that want to help people who are looking to adopt from foreign countries.
 Since the state is only involved in domestic fostering and adoption affairs, only an agency would be able to provide international adoption services.
 To make things clear, any agency that is not run by the state is considered “private” or “independent.”
 The state runs the only “public” branch of the adoption and foster care systems.